nadeemramli/personal-blog/content/1. Karangan/1. Pendek/Advances vs. Produces.md

 I've always seen people that has been producing a lot (creating value) somehow always have to compromise/trade-offs advancement.

-The people that stays in the "cave", has this mentality or state
+The people that stays in the "cave", has this mentality or state of "ignorance is a bliss".

+To shut off the doors of updates, new things, innovation, you have to understand the trade-offs.

+This somehow related to my writing about [[Begin Optimization]].